askesvane/VisualAnalytics/assignment4_ClassificationBenchmark/README.md

 The first script 'lr_mnist.py' employs a simple multiclass logistic regression model to solve the classification task.
 The performance of this classification model establishes a baseline comparable to the performance of the neural network model.

 ### Results and evaluation
 The accuracy score when running the script with the default data test size (0.25) is 92%.
 A detailed classification report is printed in the terminal and saved in the folder 'out' as 'lr_ClassifierReport.csv'.
 Additionally, a confusion matrix 'lr_ConfusionMatrix.png' is saved in the folder.
-The confusion matrix shows that the model performs extremely well (close to 100% accuracy) when classifying certain numbers (including 1,2, and 6) while performing more purely with other numbers (3, 5, and 8).
+The confusion matrix shows that the model performs extremely well (close to 100% accuracy) when classifying certain numbers (e.g. 1,2, and 6) while performing more purely with other numbers (e.g. 3, 5, and 8).
 The matrix indicates that the model tends to confuse these numbers with each other.
 This is probably due to the nature of these numbers in terms of structural similarities.

 ## Neural network classifier

 ### Methods
-The second script utilizes the predefined class NeuralNetwork() which can be found in the the script ```utils/neuralnetwork.py```.
-The neural network is given the size of the input layer, output layer as well as potential hidden layers.
+The second script utilizes the predefined class NeuralNetwork() which can be found in the script ```utils/neuralnetwork.py```.
+It is a fully connected neural network that takes the size of the input layer, output layer as well as potential hidden layers.

 ### Results and evaluation
 The accuracy of running the script with the default test size (0.25) and two hidden layers (64-32-16-10) was 97% thus outperforming the simple logistic regression model.
 A classification report and a confusion matrix can be found in 'out' as 'nn_ClassifierReport.csv' and 'nn_ConfusionMatrix.png'.
 The confusion matrix indicates that, although generally performing with high accuracy, certain numbers tend to be harder to distinguish from each other than others.
 For instance, in 9% of the cases 5 is predicted as a 9.
 This is likely due to their structural similarities.

 Employing a neural network seems to improve performance over simpler logistic regression classifier tools.
-The model manages to significantly better learn and predict the different numbers.
+The model manages to learn and predict the different numbers significantly better.
 However, it is crucial to keep in mind that this dataset is not representative for 'real world' classification tasks.
 All images were black/white, they were of the same size, and the numbers were written approximately at the center of each image etc. These factors undoubtably facilitated the very high accuracy.

 ## Repository structure and files
 This repository has the following directory structure: